mhx/dwarfs/doc/mkdwarfs.md

   and is used to speed up mount times for large file systems, as it avoids a full scan through the file system blocks to figure out their location.

+- `--no-history`:
+  Don't add any history information to a file system.

+- `--no-history-timestamps`:
+  Don't add timestamps to history entries.
+This is necessary, along with `--no-create-timestamp`, when trying to produce bit-identical file system images.

+- `--no-history-command-line`:
+  Don't record command line arguments in history entries.

 - `--no-create-timestamp`:
   Don't add a creation timestamp.
 This is useful when bit-identical file system images are required to be produced from the same input.